-Experienced Dentist Specializing in Tooth Fillings & Sealing Cavities in WNY
+Experienced Williamsville Dentist Specializing in Composite Fillings & Sealing Cavities in WNY

-Douglas Hamill DDS provides cavity fillings and other restorative dental services to patients throughout the greater Buffalo area.
+Douglas Hamill DDS provides cavity fillings and other restorative dental services to patients throughout Amherst, Williamsville, and the greater Buffalo area.

 Fillings are placed on the surfaces of teeth and are used to reduce the gaps that appear on teeth due to weathering, fracture, grinding, or decay.
 When most of a tooth is still intact, a filling is an ideal choice to reconstruct the tooth and protect the inner dentin and pulp from the potential of a bacterial infection.